 After a workplace injury, victims should consult with an attorney.
 Workers are not allowed to sue employers but may file a lawsuit for compensation from a non-employer whose negligence led to the workplace accident or injury.
 Workers are also permitted to file a workers’ comp claim and receive benefits after any work injury, regardless of whether their employer followed OSHA rules or was negligence.

 Workers’ compensation benefits should cover medical bills, loss of wages, disability income, or death benefits for dependents of those killed on-the-job.
 An experienced law firm can assist in making a claim for benefits or in getting help from the Department of Industrial Relations if a benefits dispute arises.

-Schedule your free consultation with a Chelsea workers’ compensation lawyer at the Law Offices of Jeffrey S. Glassman.
+Schedule your free consultation with a Chelsea workers’ compensation lawyer at Jeffrey Glassman Injury Lawyers.
 Call (617) 777-7777 or contact us online.